 In addition to developing new compounds, researchers are also focusing on delivery systems that might be able to provide prolonged release of HIV drugs inside the body.
 These include using implantable devices similar to those used for hormonal contraception that either need to be removed surgically or that could biodegrade, or using self-assembled gels that act as long-acting injectables.
 The biotechnology company Intarcia Therapeutics, backed by a US$140 million grant from BMGF, is now developing an implantable drug-delivery pump for HIV based on one they already developed to treat type 2 diabetes.

 Another approach is to use antibodies that can neutralize a broad swathe of the HIV variants in circulation, so-called broadly neutralizing antibodies (bNAbs), to prevent HIV.
-There is evidence that some of the recently isolated bNAbs can protect against infection in animal studies and there is already a Phase IIb efficacy study of one of these bNAbs (VRC01) underway: the Vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases (NIAID) is running the antibody-mediated prevention or AMP study involving 4,200 volunteers from seven countries.
+There is evidence that some of the recently isolated bNAbs can protect against infection in animal studies and there is already a Phase IIb efficacy study of one of these bNAbs (VRC01) underway: the Vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases (NIAID) is involved in two concurrent antibody-mediated prevention or AMP studies in 4,200 volunteers from 11 countries.
 This is rapid progress given the first crop of new bNAbs was reported less than 10 years ago, says John Mascola, head of the VRC and a co-organizer of the NYAS meeting.

 Results from the AMP study should come in 2019 or 2020 and will answer many preliminary questions about the role of bNAbs in prophylaxis, including whether they are feasible as a biologic and how much antibody is needed for protection.